-If the certificate does not include the professional ID number in the letterhead, you must also present a copy of the professional ID of the veterinarian.
+If the certificate does not have the license number on letterhead paper, you must also present a copy of the veterinarian’s professional license.

 SAGARPA/SENASICA animal health certificate

-You must present the original and a copy of the animal health certificate for export issued by SAGARPA/SENASICA for flights from Mexico and Central America.
+Flights from Mexico to Central America: you must present the original and a copy of the animal health certificate for export issued by SAGARPA/SENASICA.